BLE-LTER/ble-handbook/handbook.md

 Only list members can send messages.
 Messages are not moderated.
 Replies to messages from others will be sent to the entire list, i.e., default reply behavior is reply-all.
 Email the original poster directly for tangential thoughts, specific questions, etc.

 List members can invite others to join, but a list owner must approve once a person has been invited.
-An Nguyen, Tim Whiteaker, Christina Bonsell, and Nathan McTigue own/admin the lists.
+Tim Whiteaker and Nathan McTigue own/admin the lists.
 No moderators are set, so mods are the same as owners.
 Note that owners are not necessarily subscribers.
 Owners/mods can always post to a group, but if they are not themselves subscribed, will not be included on conversations they didn't initiate.

 These are the lists as of June 2020: